mherrmann/fbs-tutorial/README.md

 ## Creating an installer
 Desktop applications are normally distributed by means of an installer.
 On Windows, this would be an executable called `TutorialSetup.exe`.
-On Mac, mountable disk images such as `Tutorial.dmg` are common. fbs lets you generate both of these files.
+On Mac, mountable disk images such as `Tutorial.dmg` are commonly used. fbs lets you generate both of these files.

 ### Windows installer
 To create an installer on Windows, please first install [NSIS](http://nsis.sourceforge.net/Main_Page) and add its directory to your `PATH` environment variable.
-Then, you can run the following command to create an installer:
+Then, you can run the following command:

     python -m fbs installer

-This creates creates the file `target/TutorialSetup.exe`.
-When run, it:

- * lets your users pick the installation directory
- * creates an entry for your app in the Start Menu
- * adds your app to Windows' list of installed programs.
-   Users can uninstall your app from there.

-The following screenshots show this in action:
+This creates an installer at `target/TutorialSetup.exe`.
+It lets your users pick the installation directory and adds your app to the Start Menu.
+It also creates an entry in Windows' list of installed programs.
+Your users can use this to uninstall your app.
+The following screenshots show these steps in action.

 <img src="screenshots/installer-windows-1.png" height="160"> <img src="screenshots/installer-windows-2.png" height="160"> <img src="screenshots/installer-windows-3.png" height="160"> <img src="screenshots/installer-windows-4.png" height="160">